udacity/ios-nd-persistence/README.md

 ## Overview

 iOS Persistence and Core Data teach common persistence techniques using Apple's frameworks.
-The course includes one-off examples like PickYourPitch and the SandboxPlayground, but the main case-study is the CoolNotes app.
-CoolNotes is a simple clone of the standard Notes app that comes pre-installed on iOS.
+The course includes one-off examples like PickYourPitch and the SandboxPlayground, but the main case-study is the Mooskine app.

 ## Setup